-- 5

-- Feed liner and neck spring through the torch, then fit liner collet, liner O-ring and liner retaining nut.
+- 5. Feed liner and neck spring through the torch, then fit liner collet, liner O-ring and liner retaining nut. - 6.

-- 6

 Push the liner firmly into the torch lead and tighten the liner retaining nut.

-Loosen the inlet guide tube retaining screw.
+- 7. Loosen the inlet guide tube retaining screw. - 8.
 Remove the inlet guide tube using long nose pliers.

-Install a U groove drive roller of the correct size for the diameter wire being used.

-Feed liner through euro connection, and connect and tighten the torch.
+- 9. Install a U groove drive roller of the correct size for the diameter wire being used. - 10.
+Feed liner through Euro connection, and connect and tighten the torch.

+- 11. Take the extended polymide liner all the way up and over the drive roller. - 12.
 Cut the extended Polymide liner with a sharp knife just in front of the drive roller.

-Replace the front end parts.
+13. Replace the front end parts.